timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 > for about three to four weeks,
 > as Dick Schwartz has advised.

-This follow-up process is most closely related to existing aspects of our memory management practices, so we'll turn our attention there next.
+This follow-up process most closely relates to existing aspects of our memory management practices, so we'll turn our attention there next.